short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 post ID is not always set, only if it's an image from Media Library;

 `apply_filters('shortpixel_image_urls', $URLs, $post_id);`
-filters the URLs that will be sent to optimization, `$URLs` is a plain array;
+filters the URLs that will be sent to optimisation, `$URLs` is a plain array;

 `apply_filters('shortpixel/db/chunk_size', $chunk);`
 the `$chunk` is the value ShortPixel chooses to use as number of selected records in one query (based on total table size), some hosts work better with a different value;